Complex-Intelligent-Systems/Weighted-Binary-String-Problem/README.md

-# Weighted Binay String Problem
+# Weighted Binary String Problem

 This repository contains the benchmark instances and generator presented in the paper _"A Weighted Binary String Benchmark to Assess the Efficiency of Stochastic Search Pro"_